Orrslab/Functions/ATLAS_maps/t_map/t_map_README.md

 9. Multiple Plots
 To create multiple plots on the same map, this code section shows how to use facets.

+## Requirements for running the tmap_tutorial.R script
+1. Stable internet connection
+2. The file Mapping_Tutorial_FUNCTIONS.R
+3. A picture of the bird you want to plot, for example pink_warbler.png

 ## Usage Instructions

 1. Install the necessary R packages (if not already installed):